Okay, good question

 Whether this leads to an opportunity

-And hey, if you're here reading this page, that means the product worked.
-You're the client.
+And if you're reading this page, the product worked.
+You're the user.
 Welcome.
 I'm glad you made it this far.
 Say hi →

 Tech stack